Content Security Policy

 The app's iframe uses the following directives:

 When an app violates the Content Security Policy, an error is logged to the JavaScript Console.
-You can use this error to identify what policy was violated and then figure out what needs fixing.
+You can use this error to identify which policy was violated and then figure out what needs fixing.